gannimo/checkVDvax/README.md

 ## Changelog

+* 2021-03-26 version 0.3: fancier parsing and storing of data
 * 2021-03-25 version 0.2: added new eligibility (65+)
 * 2021-03-14 version 0.1: first script with base eligibility (75+)